manueich/manueich.github.io/_pages/cv.md

 Conferences
 ------
 * Nov.
+2023: Invited Talk at Virtual Diabetes Technology Meeting
-2022: Poster presentation at Annual Diabetes Technology Meeting, Bethesda, Maryland, USA
+* Nov.
+2022: Poster presentation at Virtual Diabetes Technology Meeting
 * Apr.
 2022: Poster presentation at the Conference on Advanced Technologies and Treatments for Diabetes, Barcelona, Spain
 * Nov.
 2019: Poster presentation at the Annual Diabetes Technology Meeting, Bethesda, Maryland, USA
 * Sept.
 2019: Poster presentation at the BioMedEng19 Conference, Imperial College London, UK